PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 ::: tip
 There are a number of ways to access a MAVLink shell.
-The easiest way is to connect the Pixhawk to your development computer via the Pixhawk USB-C and use the [QGroundControl MAVLink Console](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/analyze_view/mavlink_console.html)
+The easiest way is to connect the Pixhawk to your development computer via the Pixhawk USB-C and use the [QGroundControl MAVLink Console](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/analyze_view/mavlink_console.html).
 :::

-The code below assumes you're entering commands in the MAVLink shell:
+The instructions below assume you're entering commands in the MAVLink shell:

 ```sh
 param set MAV_1_CONFIG 0  # Disable MAVLINK on TELEM2 (so it can be used for XRCE-DDS)